ghostneast/js-web-scripts/README.md

 ## JS Codes for your website.

 Some few scripts with cool features to make your website unique.<br>
-A longer and slightly more detailed description can be found in the .js files in the form of a comment.<br>
-They're very simple but useful so feel free to increase it to match your needs or use as a basis for developing other stuffs.
+More detailed description check comments in .js files.

 ----------------
 ### Current Features